EES assessment of natural environment impacts

 Proposed protection measures may include installing barriers and retaining walls to intercept and divert surface water flows away from entrances, raising station entrances well above flood levels, and installing flood gates between the City Loop and the new tunnels.
 Emergency management measures, including flood warning systems and emergency evacuation procedures will also be developed.

-Once Metro Tunnel is operational, drainage runoff from above ground structures such as station and tunnel entrances will be discharged into existing local drainage systems.
+Once the Metro Tunnel is operational, drainage runoff from above ground structures such as station and tunnel entrances will be discharged into existing local drainage systems.
 Adopting water sensitive design principles and meeting Environment Protection Authority Victoria requirements in the design of the project's stormwater treatment system will ensure Melbourne Metro's operations do not have any adverse impacts on water quality.

 Opportunities to capture and reuse runoff for the irrigation of parks, sports fields or gardens will also be explored as part of delivering the project.